Using Tabular Editor in Microsoft Fabric

 • Direct Lake datasets may result in more datasets created on OneLake sources

 Curious about these characters?
 These little aliens are from SpaceParts Co., a spaceship parts distributor.
 SpaceParts Co. manage many Power BI datasets in Fabric.
-Coming soon in the Tabular Editor Enterprise training, you’ll learn about how they effectively use Tabular Editor to make better datasets, faster.
+In the Tabular Editor Enterprise training, you’ll learn about how they effectively use Tabular Editor to make better datasets, faster.
 Additionally, you’ll get access to SpaceParts’ Data Warehouse to practice your data modeling skills in Tabular Editor for yourself.
 This sample dataset is also useful for practicing DAX, learning Fabric, and experimenting with Data Visualization!

 Power BI datasets will have more impact in an organization